AaryaTalgaonkar/openvpn3-linux/docs/man/openvpn3-admin-journal.8.rst

                 bus names related to OpenVPN 3 Linux can be found by running ``openvpn3-admin log-service --list-subscriptions``.

+--pid PROCESS_ID
+                In OpenVPN 3 Linux v27 and newer, the process ID (pid) of the process sending log events is preseved in the journal meta data section.
+The `--pid` option with the PID value of a service in the OpenVPN 3 Linux stack will extract only those log records.

 --interface DBUS_INTERFACE
                 This is yet another approach to filter out specific D-Bus services, but this filter is less specific.
 This